 About the Fossil Free Sweden initiative

-Sweden will be one of the world’s first fossil free welfare countries.
+The ambition is to make Sweden one of the first fossil free welfare countries in the world.
 Not only because it is our responsibility to future generations, but because it makes economic sense.
 To achieve this, all actors in society must work actively to reduce emissions.
-The government has, therefore, launched Fossil free Sweden – an initiative that will highlight actors who, in their activities, help solve the climate issue and achieve the goal of a fossil free society.

 In Sweden, there are many enterprises, municipalities, associations and other types of actors that are able and willing to help reduce greenhouse gas emissions.
 They have realised that climate change adaptation paves the way for new business opportunities, technologies and better social solutions.
-Fossil Free Sweden is an opportunity for these actors to showcase their efforts under a common umbrella, both in Sweden and internationally.
+Fossil Free Sweden is an opportunity for these actors to identify common challanges in their efforts to speed up the transition.

 Fossil Free Sweden is open to all actors who support the declaration drawn up for the initiative.
 The declaration stipulates that actors participating in the initiative share the view that the world must become fossil free and that Sweden should lead the way in these efforts.
 The declaration also stipulates that actors who participate must be able to present concrete measures to reduce emissions.